The rise and rise of teen pop star Olivia Rodrigo

 It went on to top the charts worldwide in countries such as Singapore and Britain, where it beat the record for highest single-day streams for a non-Christmas song previously held by English singer-songwriter Ed Sheeran.

-On TikTok, the social media platform preferred by her peers, the tune soundtracked millions of videos.
+On TikTok, the social media platform preferred by her peers, the tune became the soundtrack for millions of videos.

 "It was just super, super surreal and I really still can't wrap my head around everything that sort of happened," she says.